-India a perpetrator of foreign interference, claims Canadian intelligence agency
+India is a perpetrator of foreign interference, claims Canadian intelligence agency

-‘Khalistani extremists’ based in Canada pose a national security threat to the North American country, said the spy service.
+‘Khalistani extremists’ also pose a national security threat to Canada, said the spy service.

 India is a perpetrator of foreign interference and espionage, the Canadian Security Intelligence Service claimed in a report on Wednesday.

-In its annual report submitted to the country’s Parliament, the spy agency stated that India, China, Russia, Iran and Pakistan were the “main perpetrators of foreign interference and espionage” efforts against the North American country.
+India, China, Russia, Iran and Pakistan were the “main perpetrators of foreign interference and espionage” efforts against the North American country, the spy agency stated in its annual report submitted to the country’s Parliament.

 “Indian officials, including their Canada-based proxy agents, engage in a range of activities that seek to influence Canadian communities and politicians,” alleged the agency.
 “When these activities are deceptive, clandestine or threatening, they are deemed to be foreign interference.”